 We get this question a lot!
 We can configure a race to take a single type of miles (running, swimming, cycling, etc) OR to accept any kind of exercise, using Racery’s minutes-to-miles activity converter.
 An more inclusive race can include gardening, yoga, unicycling… your call!
 (We’ve even had races awarding miles for memorized Bible verses!)

 No!
-We've got four main reasons:
+We've got five main reasons:

 - Rather than diverting valuable programming hours into keeping up with wearable devices' APIs, we can spend more time building the great features racers and sponsors suggest.

-Stripe is the world's leading credit card processor.
-Connecting your charity's Stripe account to the Racery race means your portion of the registration and 100% of donations are immediately credited to your account.
+Stripe is the world's leading online credit card processor.
+Connecting your charity's Stripe account to the Racery race means your portion of the registration and 100% of donations are immediately credited to your Stripe account.
 We never touch your racers' credit cards or cash.
 Whew!

 Absolutely!
 Just create a race and then let us know what currency you'd like to use.